 Compounding the problem, at various points, U.S. police assistance prioritized rapidly increasing the quantity of police officers in the ANP over the quality and sustainability of police training, resulting in poorly trained police being sent into communities.
 For example, the Defense Department pushed to increase the ANP force strength from 62,000 to over 120,000 police.
-As we eventually learned, in this case, more did not equal better.
+But, in this case, more did not equal better.

-All the while, the Taliban insurgency grew stronger.
+Meanwhile, the Taliban insurgency grew stronger.
 In response, under the Defense Department's leadership, the mission and focus of the Afghan police came to reflect the U.S. military's counterinsurgency strategy.
-Instead of focusing on rule of law or community policing, most Afghan police units focused solely on security and support to Afghan National Army operations.
-By focusing on the growing violence throughout the country, the Afghan police failed to develop the basic law enforcement and community policing capabilities required to prevent and respond to criminal activities that plagued the daily lives of Afghan citizens, even in areas of Afghanistan that were secure enough for a civilian police presence.
+Instead of focusing on rule of law or community policing, most Afghan police units focused on security and support to Afghan National Army operations.
+By focusing on the growing violence throughout the country, the Afghan police failed to develop the basic law enforcement and community policing capabilities required to prevent and respond to criminal activities that plagued Afghan citizens.

 This, in turn, undermined what legitimacy the central government may have had and turned some Afghans towards more traditional justice mechanisms, whether Taliban or tribal.
-This all reinforced the Afghan people's belief that the police's long history of serving the powerful over the general population had not changed.

-Ultimately, Afghan police officers struggled to deliver law and order to local communities, and in many cases contributed to crime by engaging in extortion, assault, and human rights abuses, eroding the legitimacy of the police and the Afghan government.
-The widespread use of illegal detention and torture of suspected insurgents, for example, led some communities over the last few years to welcome back the Taliban as liberators - just as they did in the 1990s.
+Afghan police officers struggled to deliver law and order to local communities, and in many cases contributed to crime by engaging in extortion, assault, and human rights abuses, eroding the legitimacy of the police and the Afghan government.
+The widespread use of illegal detention and torture of suspected insurgents, for example, led some communities to welcome back the Taliban as liberators.